Flight compensation in the UK and EU explained

 Very often, airlines make the process of claiming as complicated as possible in order to simply avoid compensating their passengers.
 They also overuse the argument that the disruption was caused by an extraordinary circumstance.
 Therefore, and more often than not, one sees passengers lose hope and accept the airline’s rejection as the truth.

 Fortunately, we have the adequate tools and databases to ensure that your rights are enforced and to fact-check the airlines.
-We will even take them to court when necessary and all of the legal costs will be covered by our 25% win-fee.
+We will even take them to court when necessary.
 If you wish so, we can take care of everything and help you enforce your rights!
 Claim your refund here.

 If you want to maximise the probability of being compensated for your flight delay, cancellation or overbooking, you can let a specialised service, like Flight-Delayed, take care of the whole ordeal.
 We will gladly help you get what is yours, all under our no win, no fee agreement.